virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ```
 where:

-- `[cp]` - specifying a target node group for API method to be executed at (e.g. *cp*).
-Learn more details about <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">setting target containers</a> within the linked page.
+- `api [cp]` - specifying a target node group for API method to be executed at (e.g. *cp*).
+Learn more details about <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">specifying target containers</a> within the linked page.
 - *jelastic.environment.control.RestartNodesByGroup* - Jelastic API method for restarting nodes by group.
 This parameter can be simplified like shown in the example below:
 ``` json
 {